 Generally speaking factory production knives come with two types of blade grinds - single and double.
 The cutting edge is typically stronger with a single side cutting edge grind.
 A double edged grind is a finer edge for more detailed cutting tasks.
 There is much debate and personal preferences on this topic in the knife community; a debate we encourage.
 CRKT knives and tools do come in a few different varieties in this case, so be sure and check your grind when you are sharpening, and over time you’ll develop a preference.
 For an in-depth look at blade grinds there is a good reference post available here from Wikipedia.

 Blade shapes for all CRKT knives and tools can be found under the Specifications sections on the product detail page for each specific product here on the website.
-As a resource to you, there is also a great post from Billy at Lansky on blade shapes and profiles that can be found here.
+As a resource to you, there is also a great post from our friends at Gear Patrol on blade shapes and profiles that can be found here.

 CRKT knives are not switchblades.
 They are assisted opening knives.

 There is a legal difference in mechanical actuation, language, and laws.
 For an assisted knife, you have to manually start the opening of the knife to about 30 degrees before the spring bar can activate and open the knife.
 The assisted opening knife also has a bias towards closure.
 If you currently own a converted CRKT Pharaoh, Anubis or BladeLock switchblade, it was not a conversion produced by CRKT.
 These conversions are made on the open market and modified and converted knives are not covered by our Warranty.